MatteoBriscini/Software-engineering-final-project/README.md

 ```
 java -jar AM19.jar --server
 ```
-if you didn't set it before in the json file you have ti change the ip here
+if you didn't set it before in the json file you have to change the ip here
 ### turn on cli (or tui) client:
 in terminal type:
 ```
 java -jar AM19.jar --tui
 ```
-if you didn't set it before in the json file you have ti change the ip here
+if you didn't set it before in the json file you have to change the ip here
 ### turn on gui client:
 in terminal type:
 ```
 java -jar AM19.jar
 ```
-if you didn't set it before in the json file you have ti change the ip here (by the sett button)
+if you didn't set it before in the json file you have to change the ip here (by the sett button)
 ### probably problem:
 to make rmi client work on ubuntu (or other linux distro) you have to change the host name.<br>
 install vim and type this in terminal: